ioerror/vula/IPv6.testing.md

 However, if the network is configured to use public IP addresses, vula will, by default, not accept these IPs.
-As a result, IPv6 connectivity will currently be non-functional if the router is running vula until the clients and router are not manually configured to have its prefix added to their `subnets_allowed` preference.
-We will soon improve this so that unprotected connectivity is not impaired in the case that a client is not configured to allow a vula-enabled IPv6 router's prefix.
+As a result, IPv6 connectivity will currently be non-functional when the router is running vula unless the clients and router are manually configured to have its prefix added to their `subnets_allowed` preference.
+We will soon improve this so that (unprotected) connectivity is not impaired in the case that a client is not configured to allow a vula-enabled IPv6 router's prefix.